sayitfast/MountWizzard3/README.md

 Please setup SGPro as you would image.
 Please also do some sort of focusing (should be obvious) and test some images before start.
 If you would like to speed-up the modeling, please disable in SGPro star analysis.
 It takes 4-5 s per image in addition.

+There is an entry for dome support.
+If you don't hav a dome to slew, please ensure, that there is no driver selected.
+This is indicated, that the DOME status on top of the window in grey.
+You can disable the dome driver under settings by calling the ASCOM chooser for dome an in the selection window upcoming just press "Cancel".
+This should disable the driver.

 ##Remarks